-Every piece of Constellations London jewellery is expertly crafted from 925 sterling silver (as the base metal) or solid gold.
-Sterling silver may be plated with 18ct gold plating or thick 18ct gold vermeil to create gold jewellery.
-Gold Vermeil (pronounced ver-may) means a far thicker layer of real gold has is bonded to the jewellery, so your gold lasts much longer.
+Each piece of Constellations London jewellery is expertly and lovingly crafted from 925 sterling silver or solid gold.
+Our sterling silver jewellery may be plated with 18ct gold plating or thick 18ct gold (gold vermeil) to create our gold jewellery.
+Gold vermeil (pronounced ver-may) means a far thicker layer of real gold (at least 2.5m, legally speaking) has been bonded to the jewellery, which means your gold lasts much longer.
 Vermeil is the most cost-effective way to purchase quality, real gold jewellery without the solid gold price tag.

-By nature of the gold plating process, exposure to heat, liquids and chemicals, any friction during wear and abrasive cleaning can result in gold wearing away over time.
-Taking proper care of your gold plated and vermeil jewellery can extend its life span.
+By nature of the gold plating process, any exposure to heat, liquids or chemicals, as well as any friction during wear and abrasive cleaning can result in the gold layer wearing away over time.
+Taking proper care of your gold plated and vermeil jewellery can extend its life span exponentially.

 Caring For Gold Plated and Vermeil Jewellery

-Remove jewellery before doing anything that involves extreme heat, moisture or liquids.
-Ensure to remove jewellery before washing your hands or dishes, swimming, heavily exercising, sunbathing or showering to avoid gradual removal of gold.
+Remove any jewellery before doing anything that involves extreme heat, moisture or liquid.
+Ensure to remove jewellery before washing your hands or dishes, swimming, heavily exercising, sunbathing or showering.

-Store your jewellery in a safe, dry place, out of direct exposure to sunlight.
-We recommend keeping your pieces safe in the Constellations jewellery box they arrived in.
-Jewellery should always be separated to avoid any friction causing wear or damage.
+Store your jewellery in a safe, dry place, out of direct sunlight.
+We recommend keeping your pieces in the Constellations London jewellery box they arrived in.
+Your jewellery should always be separated to avoid any friction causing wear or damage.
 Fasten chains to stop them from getting tangled, and fasten any extender chains on the last hole.